stefanthoss/esphome-aranet4/README.md

   stefanthoss.esphome-aranet4: github://stefanthoss/esphome-aranet4/esphome-aranet4.yaml@main
 ```

-The `aranet4_name` parameter is used to name the sensor in Home Assistant. `aranet4_mac_address` should be the MAC address of the Aranet4.
+The `aranet4_name` parameter is used to name the sensor in Home Assistant. `aranet4_mac_address` should be the MAC address of your Aranet4.

 ## Home Assistant Sensors